Upgrades files in an already existing project

 - DXF and QXF files are set to become background files

-- PRO files are set to line planning file
+- PRO files are set to become line planning files

-- QGF files are checked by its contents and location:
+- QGF files are checked by their contents and location:

 - If located in the DxfToQxf folder, the default is background file